Books

 This is an intriguing case presentation, with a sense of humor and great insights! -DW

-Very well written book by a terrific author. -KF
+Very well-written book by a terrific author. -KF

 A creative and beautifully crafted piece. –SO

-Very very clever and also frighteningly enjoyable. -LR
+Very, very clever and also frighteningly enjoyable. -LR

-In this book, the corona-virus becomes a client seeking psychotherapy.
+In this story, the coronavirus becomes a client seeking psychotherapy.
 The virus appears to deal with his main presenting problem, which is that he has an irresistible urge to replicate and infect everyone.
-As a result, people keep a distance from him.
+As a result, people keep their distance from him.
 “Everyone relates to me as if I were some kind of pest!”
 The therapist struggles to understand what’s going on within the mind of this small chemical structure.
 Does he have a conscious or an unconscious agenda?
 Who does he think he is?
 Faced with an impossible task, the therapist is torn between trying to cure the coronavirus while aiming to stop the pandemic.
 As the therapeutic process unfolds, both learn that they have a lot in common.
 More information can be found here.

 Reviews:

-This novella is most creatively conceived and written engagingly with a unique vision and voice embodied by Covid.
+This novella is most creatively conceived and written engagingly with a unique vision and voice embodied by COVID.
 The format and trajectory, set against the psychotherapy framework of clinical practice, will surely appeal to many readers.
 I was intrigued as the relationship was unfolding.
 Trauma and dissociation became an explicit feature. -GH

 The finest explanation of Covid-19.
-This novella is the clearest, most user-friendly explanation of Covid-19 I have experienced to date, of many dozens of explanations in every imaginable format.
+This novella is the clearest, most user-friendly explanation of COVID-19 I have experienced to date, of many dozens of explanations in every imaginable format.
 It is scientifically precise as it deals with causes and processes at the cellular level as well as psychological and sociological ones. -JH

 This is a super achievement - timely - informative - a GREAT education in coronavirus AND psychotherapy basics.
 This story would make an intensely popular illustrated children's book.
 As it stands, the book raises fundamental questions of being/existence in such an accessible manner, i.e. most of Western Philosophy in a nutshell.
 "Who Do You Think You Are?" will be a big hit with philosophy professors and their students, biologists as well - especially those teaching genetics and evolution studies. -BB